 Harry had the answer.
 "The Toon Council blocked off the highway because of all the powerful cogs out there.
 They didn't want to let them into Toontown Central and some other places like Pete's Palace.
 There was no point in putting it on the new maps after it was quarantined."

 "So... what are we waiting for?"
 Evina asked.
 "I want to go there!"

-"No, not yet," Scrooge said calmly, "As much as I want to see it again, I don't think we have the time.
+"No, not yet," Scrooge said.
+"As much as I want to see it again, I don't think we have the time.
 Our special ceremony is going to start soon!"

-"That's right," Harry said, "and you should go home and get some clean clothes on."
+"That's right," Harry said, "and you should go home and change into something cleaner."

 It was a little dusty.
-His doodle had been sitting in there for months, and he looked extremely sad.
-When he saw Evina he looked bewildered and angry.
+His doodle had been sitting in there for nearly a month, and he looked extremely sad.
+When he saw Evina, he looked bewildered and angry.

 The doodle growled and barked at him.

-The doodle realized it was Evina but it still didn't understand why he was so different.
+The doodle knew he looked like Evina but still didn't understand why he was so different.

 The doodle continued to look up into Evina's eyes with a puzzled expression.
 They were sad and gray now.

 "I know it's hard to understand, especially for a doodle that could smell a cog from a mile away.
 Even I don't completely understand it, but I have to accept it.
 Nothing can change that now.
 I'm a Gearloose, and the cogs will always be a part of me."